 2. The comfortable way: train

-The most comfortable option is travelling by train.
+The most comfortable option to go to Kawaguchiko area is travelling by train.
 Trains are not effected by traffic jams, often aren’t late (in Japan) and not crowded.
 Plus, if offers more flexibility to your itinerary.
 Especially with the JR Rail Pass, this option is probably the best and cheapest option.

 From Tokyo to Kawaguchiko by train will take you approximately 2 – 3 hours and cost you ¥2.500 – ¥3.500 (Shinjuku station – Kawaguchiko station)